JamesWheeler4/James_Portfolio/README.md

 Having worked with this data before, the goal of this project was to see if I could find and present the same findings in a more professional way.
 I am proud of the end product, it has given me inspiration for project 3.

 ## Project 3: Harvest Project
-Currently I am working on a product that will allow farmers to track multiple metrics with ease.
+The goal of this project was to create a product that will allow farmers to track multiple metrics with ease.
 My plan is to construct a relational database with MySQL that will flow into a Tableau dashboard.
 Though not currently part of this project, I am formatting the database to allow simple data entry by employees in different roles.

 1. I started by making a *[plan](https://docs.google.com/document/d/1YyngyRyTgFPxvGVLCq6RIbK8hzeYZ-8hVMB1OoWBJCQ/edit?usp=sharing)* for what I wanted available of the dashboard.
 Next I organized the tables that would make up my database and *[visualized](https://docs.google.com/spreadsheets/d/1PRz3RgTxUNtSMZVTSvkq5MRsYyyzI8XInMlv0Mt_sxc/edit?usp=sharing)* how they would connect to one another.
 Having a plan, I was ready to move forward to MySQL and start building the database.
 2. Establishing the database for the *[MySQL Project](harvest_project_mysql.md)* went smoothly.
 I entered test data so I could see the functions of the relations once completed.
 Next connected the tables via primary keys and foreign keys.